Basti0506/SabelCash/readme.md

 ## Database 📁
 The app uses an SQLite database to store completed purchase history.
 By doing this we achieve better performance

+## How to install🛠️
+Download and execute the installer under "Releases".
+Make sure to download the latest release.

 ## Contributing ➕ and Issues 🆘
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.